 Our human resource management articles can help you vastly improve your human resources planning, HR policies, and human resource training.

-Employees with chronic medical conditions that flare up unpredictably may be entitled to FMLA leave.
-But that can create scheduling nightmares for employers.
-And intermittent leave, by its nature, is subject to abuse.
-After all, an employee on intermittent leave can simply call in and explain his condition is acting up.
-But that doesn’t mean employers are powerless when they suspect abuse.
+While employees with chronic medical conditions are typically entitled to FMLA leave, such intermittent absences are fertile ground for abuse.
+After all, an employee on intermittent leave can simply call in and say his condition is acting up.
+But that doesn’t mean you’re powerless if you suspect abuse.

 In a recent survey, The HR Specialist asked readers whether they’ve been sued by employees and, if so, what single piece of advice would they give to other HR professionals to help them avoid (or respond to) an employee lawsuit.
 Here are some of their suggestions:

 Q. We recently decided to start making copies of documents that employees provide to complete their I-9 forms (driver’s license, etc.).
 Do we need to go back and complete new I-9s for employees hired before this date or ask them to provide the documents again so we can make copies?